jessiedouglas/cs-activities/CodingWithKarel/StudentGuide.md

 ## More JavaScript

 Try another coding activity!
-On [this page], scroll down to the activity call 'Code Your own Graphics with Javascript'.
+On [this page](http://hourofcode.codehs.com/), scroll down to the activity called 'Code Your own Graphics with Javascript'.

 Press 'Start'.
 Please skip the videos, but you can ask for help at any time!